PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 - Review of the iris dataset summary, shows that the sepal lengths & sepal widths of the plant are larger than the petal lengths and widths.
     - The mean sepal length is approx 1.5 times longer than the mean petal length.
     - The mean sepal width is approx 2.5 times wider than the mean petal width.
-    - This would be as expected as the sepal of a flower forms the protective encasing layer of a flower in bud, and is the first layers of a flower to open during bloom.
+    - This would be as expected as the sepal of a flower forms the protective encasing layer of a flower in bud, and is the first layers of a flower to open during bloom and would therefore be larger than the plants petal.

 ![summary](https://github.com/PaulSweeney89/P-S-Tasks/blob/master/Project-Iris/Images/Summary.png)